DataLab-Platform/DataLab/doc/features/image/menu/processing.rst

     Closing (disk)
         Perform morphological closing on an image, using a disk footprint (implementation based on `skimage.morphology.closing <https://scikit-image.org/docs/stable/api/skimage.morphology.html#skimage.morphology.closing>`_)

+    All morphological operations
+        Perform all morphological operations on an image, using a disk footprint.
+        Combined with the "distribute on a grid" option, this allows to compare the different morphological operations on the same image.

 Edges
     Roberts filter